swares985/CYBR4580-Project2501/Milestone_2.md

 ## Hinderances
 Some hinderances involved in researching the java interceptors really boiled down to finding the right information that pertained to our research
-(We need hinderances for the other outcome as well)

 ## Diagrams
 Below are linked diagrams illustrating fundamental concepts for our project.